influxdata/influxdb/raft/raft.md

 • If there exists an N such that N > commitIndex, a majority of matchIndex[i] ≥ N, and log[N].term == currentTerm: set commitIndex = N (§5.3, §5.4).

+---

+## Streaming Raft RPC (Non-standard)

+### Heartbeat

+Sent from the leader to the follower to establish dominance.

+Arguments

+    term         the leader's current term
+    leaderID     so follower can redirect clients
+    commitIndex  the current commit index

+Results

+    term     currentTerm, for leader to update itself. index    highest index written to disk.

+### Stream

+Request from the follower to the leader.

+Arguments

+    term          the follower's current term
+    prevLogIndex  index of log entry immediately preceding new ones prevLogTerm   term of prevLogIndex entry

+Results

+    none, streaming only